Randy Arozarena Player Props: Rays vs. Rangers

 Randy Arozarena At The Plate

-- Arozarena is hitting .289 with seven doubles, a triple, 12 home runs and 33 walks.
+- Arozarena is batting .288 with seven doubles, a triple, 12 home runs and 35 walks.

-- Among qualifying hitters in MLB play, he ranks 25th in batting average, 10th in on-base percentage, and 24th in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 24th, his on-base percentage ranks eighth, and he is 28th in the league in slugging.

-- In 41.0% of his games this year, Arozarena has driven in at least one run.
-In nine of those games (14.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.
+- In 40.3% of his games this season, Arozarena has driven in at least one run.
+In nine of those games (14.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.